Elanlum/voice-assistant/README.md

 ### OpenWeather

-Register or sign into your account openweathermap.org and copy your ApiKey from your profile into properties file
+Register or sign in to your account openweathermap.org and copy your ApiKey from your profile into properties file

 ```
 [OpenWeather]